 And please tell all your friends!

 In the meantime, don’t forget to register to vote if you have not done so already.
-Registration for this November’s election has passed, but please register to vote right now to ensure you can participate in the next election!

 Register Online: California Secretary of State voter registration page